AlexIoannides/kubernetes-mlops/README.md

 ### Pushing a Docker Image to DockerHub

 In order for a remote Docker host or Kubernetes cluster to have access to the image we've created, we need to publish it to an image registry.
 All the cloud computing providers that offer managed Docker-based services will provide private image registries, but we will use the public image registry at DockerHub.
-To push our new image to DockerHub (where my account ID is 'alexioannides'), use,
+To push our new image to DockerHub (where my account ID is 'alexioannides') use,

 ```bash
 docker push alexioannides/test-ml-score-api
 ```

-Where we can now see that our chosen naming convention for the image is intrinsically linked to our target image registry.
+Where we can now see that our chosen naming convention for the image is intrinsically linked to our target image registry (and you will need to insert your own account ID where necessary).
 Once the upload is finished, log onto DockerHub to confirm that the upload has been successful via the DockerHub UI.

 ## Installing Minikube for Local Development and Testing